mediamonkeyserver/mms/README.md

 ## Requirements
 - Node.js >10.x and Node Package Manager (npm)
 - Build tools.
+They are needed only in case better-sqlite3 binary isn't available for your configuration (os and node version), which normally shouldn't happen.
 The installation needs might differ by platform:
     - The latest Node.js installer on Windows should take care of all that's needed (if the options is enabled).
     - For Linux bases platforms build-essential and python3 should be installed, i.e. something like `sudo apt install build-essential python3` should be enough.